 - Wobble Chairs

 Wobble chairs, with their bike-like seats and great degree of rotation, aid in regenerating degenerated spinal discs.
+Use of the wobble chair can help increase a patient’s range of motion.
+Wobble chairs are available for purchase by the patient for home or office use.

 - Traction Units